Do you have a question about red light therapy (RLT), photobiomodulation (PBM) or low-level laser therapy (LLLT)? (They are all the same thing.)

-No. A Seasonal Affective Disorder (SAD) light is intended to help you overcome lack of sunlight.
-SAD lights should provide full spectrum light - ideally mimicking the light emitted by the sun.
+No. A light to improve seasonal affective disorder (SAD) is intended to help you overcome the lack of sunlight.
+SAD therapy lights should provide full-spectrum light—ideally mimicking the light emitted by the sun.

 For more on SAD lights please read What You Need To Know About Seasonal Affective Disorder (SAD) Lights

 Blue light has a completely different effect on the body than red.
-Blue light has been shown to damage mitochondrial function (Our cells powerplants).
+Blue light has been shown to damage mitochondrial function (our cells' powerplants) in excess dosages.

 For instance, blue light suppresses melatonin and disrupts sleep, and it can damage our eye health.

-However, there are some studies that show blue light can help with acne - as the light kills the bacteria in the skin linked to acne.
+However, an overwhelming number of studies also show blue light can help with acne—as the light kills the bacteria in the skin that is linked to acne.
 This is often why you see blue light panels at health spas and skin clinics.
 Blue light has other health benefits as well, and arguably many undiscovered ones just as with red light therapy.

-Due to the damaging properties of blue light and the fact that we live in a world saturated in blue light (whilst lacking in red light) I would personally recommend avoiding blue light devices if you're already overexposed.
+The damaging properties of blue light occur because of the fact that we live in a world saturated in blue light (whilst lacking in red light) and I would personally recommend avoiding blue light devices if you're already overexposed.
 For skin health benefits and other benefits blue light therapy is great though.

 More is not always better.
-Saying that, the the risks associated with overdosing red light therapy are much lower than say overdosing with UV light.
+The risks associated with overdosing red light therapy are much lower than overdosing with UV light.

-Using too much red light usually means that the effects of the red light therapy are greatly diminished.
-Diminished effects mean that you simply won't gain any benefit from the session—UV light on the contrary, can actually damage you when you apply too much of it.
+Using too much red light usually means the effects of that red light therapy are greatly diminished.
+Diminished effects mean that you simply won't gain any benefit from the session.
+UV light, on the contrary, can damage you when you apply too much of it.

-This optimal dose means that red light therapy follow a reversed U curve, where either too little or too much red light therapy offers no benefits, and only optimal dosing offers the most benefits.
+This optimal dose means that red light therapy follows a reversed U-curve where either too little or too much red light therapy offers no benefits, and only optimal dosing offers the most benefits.

-As you can see in the picture above, it's still important to get the dose right in order to get the most benefits from red light therapy (more on this below).
+As you can see in the picture above, it's still important to get the dose right to get the most benefits from red light therapy (more on this below).

-The dose of red light exposure varies between your goal, distance from the device, the device itself etc and of course the time spent using the device, there is no reason why you can't use your RLT more than once a day.
-Instead the question should be asked - do I need to use it more than once a day?
+The dose of red light exposure varies between your goal, your distance from the device, the device itself and, of course, the time spent using the device.
+There is no reason why you can't use your RLT device more than once a day.
+Instead, the question should be asked, 'Do I need to use it more than once a day?'

 I am asked this question a lot and have done a lot of research into finding the answer.

-After speaking to many Red Light Therapy experts - the common answer I've received from these experts is that no, you don't have to wear eye protection when using red light therapy'.
+After speaking to many red light therapy experts—the common answer I've received from these experts is that no, you don't have to wear eye protection when using red light therapy.

-In fact, there are a lot of studies showing that RLT is in fact beneficial to eye health - particularly red light around the mid 600nm wavelength (14-17).
+There are a lot of studies showing that RLT is, in fact, beneficial to eye health—particularly red light around the mid-600nm wavelength (14, 15, 16, 17).
 And I could not find any studies showing that red light therapy harmed the eye.

-The team from Joovv asked on the of most respected experts in the field of photo-medicine this exact question.
+The team from Joovv asked the most respected experts in the field of photomedicine this exact question.
 The answer: